 Heat oven to 300ºF with two racks centered.
 Bake, rotating position after 10 min, until cookies are golden, about 20 min.
 Cool completely before removing from parchment.

 Make filling: Beat together butter, ½ tsp zest and juices.
 Add ¾ cup confectioners’ sugar and beat until fluffy, 1 min.
 Pipe a small amount on the bottom side of half the cookies; sandwich with the other cookies

 Bake more holiday cookies this year!
-Try these recipes for new pleasures:
+Try these recipes:

 Chocolate Snowman Cookies are stacked almost as high as that snowman in your backyard.
 These taste much better though!

 Recipe and Food Styling Tara Bench.
 Originally published in.
 LHJ 12/08.
 Photography Antonis Achilleos.
 Prop Styling Gerri Williams